-Because of the limited number of seats, please keep your RSVP up-to-date so we can welcome someone else if you can't make it.
+Because of the limited number of seats, please keep your RSVP up-to-date, so we can welcome someone else of you can't make it.

 17:30 Doors open